 1. INTRODUCTION TO WIGOS

-1.1 Purpose of WIGOS
+1.1 Purpose and Scope of WIGOS

 1.1.1 The WMO Integrated Global Observing System (WIGOS) shall be a framework for all WMO observing systems and the contributions of WMO to co-sponsored observing systems in support of all WMO programmes and activities.